-Current Phase: This project is currently in the preliminary design phase and is anticipated to begin construction in late 2022.
+Current Phase: The project is currently in the final design phase and is anticipated to begin construction early 2023.

 Detailed Facts: The project will:

 - Strengthen wastewater infrastructure by rehabilitating the existing pipeline (which is at the end of its service life and is heavily corroded).

 - Protect public health by increasing wastewater conveyance capacity by constructing a new section of pipeline from Valmont Road down to the WRRF which will reduce sanitary sewer backups and wastewater manhole surcharges.

 - Reduce flood vulnerability by moving most wastewater flow out of the floodway.